jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-08-04-fix-mobula7-hd-yellow-screen/index.md

 I wonder if this cable is repairable and can be soldered together?
 For a moment I considered doing it for science, but I deemed it's not worth it.
 Let me know in the section below if you managed to salvage yours.

-I had ordered a [replacement cable][3] a while back and was not ready to replace the broken one.
+I had ordered a [replacement cable][3] a while back and was now ready to replace the broken one.

 ![Mobula7 HD Caddx Turtle V2 coaxial cable packaged](fix-mobula7-hd-yellow-screen-1.jpg)